adsota/ios-sdk/README.md

 ```

 ## FAQ
-1. Delegate is not called
+1. If `delegate` is not called please check if you set `delegate` for your ad.
+If you did set `delegate` please check if ad has been saved (if it's been released its delegate will not be called)